el-cms/superBake/README.md

 ## What if it doesn't work as expected ?

 Open an issue, explain the problem, I'll be happy to help.

+## Links:

+Feel free to contact me on [g+ EL-CMS](https://plus.google.com/u/0/b/110073171539347252283/) or by [mail](mailto:m.tancoigne@gmail.com) (with "superBake" in the beginning of your subject), i'll try to answer quickly.

+For now, the configuration file provided with the plugin is the one I work on, so it's not an empty config file.
+You can test it with the models structure available in `docs/`.

+Trello [board](https://trello.com/b/n2thkRPQ/superbake) to discuss about the project